-MIXED MEDIA CONCEPTS GRADES 9-12 LENGTH 18 WEEKS .50 CREDIT
+MIXED MEDIA CONCEPTS GRADES 8-12 LENGTH 18 WEEKS .50 CREDIT

 Mixed Media Concepts is a hands-on course designed to give students opportunities to develop skills in a variety of craft techniques.
 The course delves into the history of each craft and its application to today's society.
 Examples of the skills that may be developed include printmaking, paper mache, Batik, weaving, embroidery, fibers, paper craft, bookbinding, stamping and felting.
 A fee is charged for this course.
+Only students in grade 9 and above will take this course for high school credit.